 There are however, two points about SQL injection I like to make.

-I like to thank the following persons who have provided valuable suggestions and input for this article: SQL Server MVPs Tibor Karaszi, Keith Kratochvil, Steve Kass, Umachandar Jaychandran, Hal Berenson and Aaron Bertrand, as well as Pankul Verma, Anthony Faull, Henrik Staun Poulsen, Karl Jones, Marcus Hansfeldt, Gennadi Gretchkosiy, Jeremy Lubich and Simon Hayes.
+I like to thank the following persons who have provided valuable suggestions and input for this article: SQL Server MVPs Tibor Karaszi, Keith Kratochvil, Steve Kass, Umachandar Jaychandran, Hal Berenson and Aaron Bertrand, as well as Pankul Verma, Anthony Faull, Henrik Staun Poulsen, Karl Jones, Jim Higgins, Marcus Hansfeldt, Gennadi Gretchkosiy, Jeremy Lubich and Simon Hayes.
 I also like to thank Frank Kalis for providing the German translation.

 Not the least I like to thank all you people who have pointed out typos and spelling errors.
 Just keep those letters and cards coming!